miiizen/Compiler/README.md

 Install LLVM 7 (with libraries) with `sudo pacman -S llvm` or just libraries with `sudo pacman -S llvm-libs`.
 #### Debian/Ubuntu
 Follow the instructions at http://apt.llvm.org/.
-Use `sudo add-apt-repository "deb http://apt.llvm.org/stretch/ llvm-toolchain-stretch-7 main"` then `sudo apt install llvm-7` for LLVM 7 on Strtch for example.
+Use `sudo add-apt-repository "deb http://apt.llvm.org/stretch/ llvm-toolchain-stretch-7 main"` then `sudo apt install llvm-7` for LLVM 7 on Stretch for example.

 ## Building
 This project uses cmake, so it should be straightforward